 The evergreens symbolize the eternal life Jesus promised.
 They are formed into a circular wreath signifying the eternity of God Who had no beginning.
 He always was and always will be.

-The purple candles represent penance while the pink candle symbolizes joy and is lit on the Third Sunday of Advent, Gaudete (rejoice) Sunday.
+The purple candles represent penance while the pink candle symbolizes joy and is lit on the Third Sunday, Gaudete (rejoice) Sunday.

 On the first week, it is customary for the youngest child to light the first purple candle.
 Followed by the oldest child lighting the first and second purple candles on week two.
 The mother lights the first two purple candles and the pink candle on the third week.
 While the father lights all four candles on the fourth and final week.